Zebiano/Apinator/README.md

 - [ ] TODO: Basically everything
 - [ ] TODO: add jest/unitytesting to it as well
 - [ ] TODO: Integrate documentation
-- [ ] TODO: whenever theres a route that doesnt exists, fall back to 404
+- [ ] TODO: whenever theres a route that doesnt exist, fall back to 404